 Tech maturity models are nothing new and they all say the same thing.
 They describe the stages an organisation goes through from “have you tried turning it on and off again?” to “we basically work in The Matrix”.
 Useful benchmarks to be sure but very few explore the challenges you need to overcome to move from one stage to another.

 We’re going to describe some of the challenges we see for business tech maturity in the disruptive world of 2021.
-And we’ll offer a few tips for levelling up your operation.
+And we’ll offer a few tips for levelling up your operation from our expert cloud consultants.
 But to start, let’s explore what’s driving the need for greater tech maturity this year to get a bit of context.

 Tech maturity drivers in 2021